tfpf/pysorteddict/README.md

 ## Installation

-[pysorteddict is available on PyPI for macOS and Linux.](https://pypi.org/project/pysorteddict/) It requires Python 3.10 or newer.
+[pysorteddict is available on PyPI.](https://pypi.org/project/pysorteddict/) It requires Python 3.10 or newer.
+Built distributions (binary wheels) are provided for Linux, macOS and Windows, so installing is straightforward.

 ```shell
 pip install pysorteddict
 ```

-You might be able to install it on Windows by running the above command if you have the Python development headers and libraries installed.
+If you are on any other platform, install the Python development headers and libraries before running the above command.

 ## Usage